xameryn/Fabric-Generator-MCreator-Continued/README.md

 A plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft mods.
 Adds a [Fabric](https://fabricmc.net/) generator type.

+To compile plugin, just run build.bat, which will automatically build, install, and launch MCreator with the plugin.

 ## Important Information
 - Make sure you use MCreator 2023.4
 - Back up your workspace before updating to a newer version of the plugin.